WASHINGTON—The Senate has approved an Internet sales tax proposal, paving the way for shoppers to pay sales taxes on most online purchases.

 Supporters say the measure closes the gap between what brick-and-mortar stores can collect on purchases, versus what online stores can collect.
 Opponents say the law would reduce online commerce and be complicated to enforce.

-The measure affects radio equipment purchases
+The measure affects radio equipment purchases, we’ve reported.

 However, now the Marketplace Fairness Act moves to the House where it faces an uncertain future; Republicans are split on the issue.

 >In response to the Senate passage, CEA President/CEO Gary Shapiro said the bill modernizes how sales taxes are collected and the majority of the Senate “realizes that treating all retailers alike is a matter of fundamental fairness and common sense.”